danbider/danbider.github.io/content/publication/example/index.md

 ---
-title: "Dan's conference paper"
+title: "Bias-Free Scalable Gaussian Processes via Randomized Truncations"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Andres Potapczynski
+  - Luhuan Wu
   - admin
-  - Bla Bla
+  - Geoff Pleiss
+  - John P. Cunningham

 # Author notes (optional)
 author_notes:
+  - "Equal contribution, randomly ordered"
-  - "Equal contribution"
+  - "Equal contribution, randomly ordered"
-  - "Equal contribution"
+  - "Equal contribution, randomly ordered"

 date: "2013-07-01T00:00:00Z"
 doi: ""